palkan/action_policy/docs/rails.md

 end
 ```

+**NOTE:** The `controller_authorize_current_user` setting only affects the way authorization context is built in controllers but does not affect policy classes configuration.
+If you inherit from `ActionPolicy::Base`, you will still have the `user` required as an authorization context.
+Add `authorize :user, optional: true` to your base policy class to make it optional or use a [custom base class](custom_policy.md).

 > Read more about [authorization context](authorization_context.md).

 If you don't want to include Action Policy in your controllers at all,